2024–25 Communication Design

 Los Angeles, California

-Sing-Sing is an award-winning creative studio based in Los Angeles, founded in 2015 by spatial designer Adi Goodrich and filmmaker Sean Pecknold.
+Sing-Sing is an award-winning creative studio based in Los Angeles, founded in 2015 by spatial designer Adi Goodrich (pictured right) and filmmaker Sean Pecknold (pictured left).
 Known for their collaborative spirit and playful approach, Sing-Sing creates immersive experiences and works that seamlessly blend design and storytelling.
 Their diverse portfolio spans evocative environmental design for events like Google I/O, dreamlike installations, stop-motion animations like the recent Tennis, Oranges, commercials and films.
 Their work has been featured in publications such as The New York Times, Architectural Digest, and It’s Nice That.

 Google I/O